GerritKool/LEDitor/README.md

 * New: Pick the color from one LED and use it for further editing.
 * New: Gamma control to match the screen colors to the actual LED Ring colors.
 * New: Show frame changes on LED Ring.
 * Added option: Choose from 3 different types of gradient fills.
-HSV 1, HSV 2 or RGB.
+HSB 1, HSB 2 or RGB.
 Previous LEDitor version only had RGB-fill.
 * Expanded total number of animations from 30 to 100.
 * Removed bug: Fill-buttons were not always enabled when an animation contained inactive LEDs and 'All frames' was checked.
 * Removed bug: Frames that were imported from images were processed with unwanted color corrections.